balachuang/CheatingLink/README.md

 CheatingLink
 ============

-A jQuery plugin to let the &lt;a> tag has more than one url
+A jQuery plugin to let the &lt;a> tag has more than one url.

+ด๚ธี